Microsoft Teams Help and Resources: Students

 - Participate in a breakout room

-- Choosing between a meeting or a live event
+- Choosing between a meeting, live event, or webinar

 - Schedule Teams meetings and invite others